 The NMS project is divided into three stages.

 Stages one (scoping) and two (design and development) are complete.
-We are currently in the second phase of stage three (implementation).
+We are currently in the third and final stage (implementation).

 Stage one – scoping

-In stage one (which ran from late 2011 to July 2012), the Ministry undertook scoping studies to provide a better understand the existing scope of RMA monitoring practices and any future monitoring requirements.
+In stage one (which ran from late 2011 to July 2012), the Ministry undertook scoping studies to provide a better understanding of the existing scope of RMA monitoring practices and any future monitoring requirements.

 These scoping studies included: